Business Travel Made Easy: 8 Foolproof Tips

 This website tells the story of Jhoon Rhee's martial arts and health career beginnings in Texas.
 Grandmaster Rhee is the Father of American Taekwondo, having brought it to the US in 1956 and taught its health benefits to the US House and Senate.

-I always sleep a bit on the airplane or train when I travel, but sometimes it's ahrd to do so, considering sounds and light around you.
+I always sleep a bit on the airplane or train when I travel, but sometimes it's hard to do so, considering sounds and light around you.
 Jet lag and/or a lack of sleep can adversely affect any business traveler with crankiness and dullness and this could cost you a big account or a new customer.

 You can try to adjust to a new time zone at home before traveling by using a second clock set to that particular time.
 Use this clock and go to bed by that time zone instead of your own for about three days before you leave for your trip.
 That's one option.
 If you cannot do this, then be sure to pack earplugs and eyeshades to help you sleep on the train or plane or in your room at the hotel.
-If you happen to travel north to where it's light outside 24 hours a day for several months a year, ear plugs and sleep shades will really help.
+If you happen to travel north to where it's light outside 24 hours a day for several months a year, earplugs and sleep shades will really help.
 You might also wear two watches, one set to your own time zone and one set to the time zone at your destination to keep you organized.
-This way, you won't be calling your home or office at 3:00 AM.
+This way, you won't be calling your home or office at 3:00 a.m.

 At your hotel, ask if there is a floor reserved just for business travelers.
 Many hotels do maintain such a floor.
 On that floor, you should find several fax machines, telephone lines, copiers, PDAs for temporary use, laptaops you may borrow, and a variety of Internet options; plus, a lot of peace and quiet.

-Some hotels offer rooms that are specifically designed to keep out the light and noise with light blocking shades and extra wall insulation.
+Some hotels offer rooms that are specifically designed to keep out the light and noise with light-blocking shades and extra wall insulation.
 Ask your travel agent to look into this, or ask the reservation clerk when you make your own reservation.

-The stress impacting the the body via constant travel, even though you don't feel it, can actually kill you.
+The stress impacting the body via constant travel, even though you don't feel it, can actually kill you.
 Unrelieved stress builds up and sometimes results in hypertension and stroke.
-Traveling in close quarters such as a cramped airliner can cause blood clots in the legs that can travel to the lungs and heart, causing a fatal stoke.
+Traveling in close quarters such as a cramped airliner can cause blood clots in the legs that can travel to the lungs and heart, causing a fatal stroke.
 This occurred with David Bloom, embedded reporter riding in a tank for long stretches of time in Iraq early in the War in Iraq.
 It can also occur on long car trips.
-You ned to take a stretching break often on long trips in order to prevent this.
+You need to take a stretching break often on long trips in order to prevent this.

-Maintain a Reasonable Pace.
+Tip 7: Maintain a Reasonable Pace

 The Microsoft Outlook Calendar is very useful and will remind you with a message when events or assignments are coming due.
 I use it to remind myself of meetings and classes regularly.
 Handheld PDA planners are also good, and the planning notebook is still used by many people.
 This could be a Day Timer or a Franklin Covery branded notebook.
 I like to keep an electronic schedule and carry a small planning notebook with the same schedule recorded as well.

-Stay in Communication with Home and Office.
+Tip 8: Stay in Touch With Home and Office

 Don't burn the candle at both ends.